How to get the .ipa file you created on an iPad or iPhone outside of the App Store.

 - Select your device from the list of devices, then use the "+" sign to install the

 If something is wrong with the build or with your provisioning profile, you will usually get a more detailed error message.

 2. Deploy the app over the air (Twixl built-in)

-This method allows you to distribute the app more easily without the need for iTunes syncing.
+This method allows you to distribute the app more easily to your employees.
 The

 .ipa file will be installed on a secure web server, and users will be able to install the app directly on the device.